lucianacendon/simile/README.md

 # Smooth Imitation Learning for Online Sequence Prediction [SIMILE]

 This repository contains my implementation of the [Smooth Imitation Learning algorithm for Online Sequence Prediction](https://arxiv.org/abs/1606.00968) algorithm developed by [Hoang M.Le](http://hoangle.info/) at prof.[Yisong Yue](http://www.yisongyue.com/)'s group at Caltech.
 This algorithm allows one to train policies that are constrained to make smooth predictions in a continuous action space given sequential input from an exogenous environment and previous actions taken by the policy. <br>
 I successfully applied this algorithm to train a policy able to do automated video editing.
-You can find more details about my project and results at this [link](https://sites.google.com/view/smooth-imitation-learning/). <br>
+You can find more details about my project and results at the [project page](https://sites.google.com/view/smooth-imitation-learning/). <br>
 This implementation is intended to allow you to use this imitation learning algorithm to train your own policies and adapt it to your own application.

 ## Installation